valenber/yaba/_docs/dev_log.md

 reviewing several solutions and going through a few tutorials, I decided to try to build my own implementations using a combination of NestJS and ReactJS.

-I have set up a monorepo (Turbo) that combies the two projects: React (using Vite) for the UI that will display registration and login forms and NestJS for the API that will handle user and JWT validation.
+I have set up a monorepo (Turbo) that combies the two projects:
+React (using Vite) for the UI that will display registration and login forms and NestJS for the API that will handle user and JWT validation.

+## 25/12/2023

+Today I integrated new users service that will be used for login and registration into the rest of the system.
+It took some time for me to figure out how to configure location for nginx and baseURL for the service itself so it would work correctly in production and development mode.

-#### Footnotes
+### Footnotes

 - <sup>1</sup> Reverse proxy just means that it controls access from the Internet to a computer, rather than from a computer to the Internet, the way a direct proxy does.